tmtsoftware/csw-event-monitor/README.md

 # CSW Event Monitor

-This subproject contains the React/Typescript based CSW Event Monitor web application.
+This project contains the React/Typescript based CSW Event Monitor web application.
 This version runs outside the browser as an [Electron app](https://www.electronjs.org/).

 ## Prerequisites Required for Running App